 Which is better, natto or tempeh?

-Natto and tempeh are both nutritious soy foods that are high in protein, dietary fiber, and iron, while also providing vitamin K2.
-They differ in how much selenium and folate they contain, which is why it’s a good idea to include both in your diet if you enjoy both foods.
-The biggest difference between natto and tempeh is their taste, aroma, and appearance, so the best choice is really the one you enjoy eating the most.
+Natto and tempeh are both nutritious soy foods that are high in protein, dietary fiber, and iron.
+They differ in how much vitamin K2, selenium, folate , and choline they contain, which is why it’s a good idea to include both in your diet if you enjoy both foods.

 The scientific information in this article was accurate at the time of publishing but may change over time as new research becomes available.
+Note: This post was updated on 11/26/24 regarding the vitamin K2 content of tempeh.

 References